BrunoDegliEsposti/NodeGenLib/README.md

 6. Run the ```cmake .``` command to generate appropriate build files.
 7. Run ```make``` to build NodeGenLib.
-8. Locate the newly generated MATLAB MEX functions and add the containing folder to MATLAB's search path.
+8. Locate the newly generated MATLAB MEX functions and add their containing folder to MATLAB's search path.

 ## Solution to frequent problems

-If the make command fails with an error related to fontconfig, install the development package for fontconfig, such as "fontconfig-devel".
+- If the make command fails on a Linux distribution with an error related to fontconfig, install the development package for fontconfig, such as "fontconfig-devel".